Graph-COM/HEPT/README.md

 ## TODO
 - [ ] Put more details in the README.
 - [ ] Add support for FlashAttn.
+- [x] Add support for efficient processing of batched input.
 - [x] Add an example of HEPT with minimal code.

+## News
+- **2024.04:** HEPT now supports efficient processing of batched input by this [commit](https://github.com/Graph-COM/HEPT/commit/2e408388a16400050c0eb4c4f7390c3c24078dee).
+This is implemented via integrating batch indices in the computation of AND hash codes, which is more efficient than naive padding, especially for batches with imbalanced point cloud sizes. **Note:** The current implementation for batched input is not yet fully tested.
+Please feel free to open an issue if you encounter any problems.

+- **2024.04:** An example of HEPT with minimal code is added in `./example` by this [commit](https://github.com/Graph-COM/HEPT/commit/350a9863d7757e556177c52a44bac2aaf0c6dde8).
+It's a good starting point for users who want to use HEPT in their own projects.
+There are minor differences between the example and the original implementation in `./src/models/attention/hept.py`, but they should not affect the performance of the model.

 ## Introduction
 This study introduces a novel transformer model optimized for large-scale point cloud processing in scientific domains such as high-energy physics (HEP) and astrophysics.
 Addressing the limitations of graph neural networks and standard transformers, our model integrates local inductive bias and achieves near-linear complexity with hardware-friendly regular operations.
 One contribution of this work is the quantitative analysis of the error-complexity tradeoff of various sparsification techniques for building efficient transformers.
 Our findings highlight the superiority of using locality-sensitive hashing (LSH), especially OR \& AND-construction LSH, in kernel approximation for large-scale point cloud data with local inductive bias.
 Based on this finding, we propose LSH-based Efficient Point Transformer (**HEPT**), which combines E2LSH with OR \& AND constructions and is built upon regular computations.
 HEPT demonstrates remarkable performance in two critical yet time-consuming HEP tasks, significantly outperforming existing GNNs and transformers in accuracy and computational speed, marking a significant advancement in geometric deep learning and large-scale scientific data processing.